 Cooking a perfect steak isn’t magic, it just takes a little technique and know-how.
 If you’d like to learn how to cook a steak like a pro, read on!
 Here are our 6 top tips for perfect steak.

 1. Select an Excellent Steak

-We recommend you find a local butcher to help you select an excellent steak.
+We recommend you find a local butcher (or check out our steak classes!) to help you select an excellent steak.
 Generally, beef that has been well and sustainably raised produces a better quality product, but the most important factor when you’re grabbing something from the market is called marbling.